gruvedrift/azure-functions/3-Event-Driven-Data-Processing/README.md

 How they could work together:
 **Common pattern**
 - Event grid: "new order created" (broadcast notification)
-- Service bus: "process order 123" ( work the item with retry ) // todo what is the item here
+- Service bus: "process order 123" ( work the item with retry ) // nodo what is the item here

 ### Semi-BIS Terraform file structure:
 ## File Structure Summary